kcapretta/RadiusApplication/README.md

 ## These are the main functions of the application:

-Your Radius: By geofencing your particular "bar hop" and creating a radius around it, it allows for interaction within a safe and designated space, allowing a user to become invisible just by walking outside of the radius.
+- Your Radius: By geofencing your particular "bar hop" and creating a radius around it, it allows for interaction within a safe and designated space, allowing a user to become invisible just by walking outside of the radius.

-Messenger: After a match is made, the connection can message each other.
+- Messenger: After a match is made, the connection can message each other.

-Interests: Dating, networking, and friendship are all options that the user can choose (up to all three).
+- Interests: Dating, networking, and friendship are all options that the user can choose (up to all three).
 When first connecting, the user chooses what they're interested in the other party.
 By picking their interest (dating, networking, friendship), this information is auto-populated in the messenger.
 Ex: "James picked Networking!" as a message.

 ## Here are the technical features of the application:

+- Onboarding, full experience and data input through Firebase

+- Login / logout / signup, forgot password as well

+- Messaging, full capabilities through Firestore

+- Reporting a user

+- Hide or display your information, through Firebase

+- Geofencing and finding current location